notesbymuneeb/Projects/README.md

 - [Contributing](#-contributing)
 - [Resources](#-resources)

-## 🌟 About
+## About

 This repository catalogs community developed projects for analyzing 20,000+ pages of Epstein files released by the House Oversight Committee on November 12, 2025.

 > **Content Notice**: Documents contain sensitive material related to criminal investigations.

-> **⚠️ Verification Warning**: Many projects use generative models to analyze documents and can make errors, miss information, or even hallucinate false details. **Always cross verify findings with the actual source documents.** If you encounter erronous information, please [report it in the Safety repository](https://github.com/EF20K/Safety/issues/).
+> **Verification Warning**: Many projects use generative models to analyze documents and can make errors, miss information, or even hallucinate false details. **Always cross verify findings with the actual source documents.** If you encounter erronous information, please [report it in the Safety repository](https://github.com/EF20K/Safety/issues/).

-## 🚀 Getting Started
+## Getting Started

 ### Quick Start with Python

 New to the dataset?
-Start with our beginner friendly Jupyter notebook:
+Start with our Jupyter notebook:

 **[Getting_Started_w_Dataset.ipynb](Getting_Started_w_Dataset.ipynb)**

-This notebook provides:
+## Gathering Insights
-- Basic exploration and analysis examples
-- Sample queries and filtering techniques
+This notebook provides basic exploration and analysis examples along with sample queries and filtering techniques

-Perfect for users interested in developing new analysis tools or conducting research using the hugging face dataset.
+To demonstrate the dataset's utility, I built a reproducible RAG (Retrieval Augmented Generation) baseline.
+The implementation used simple chunking with a fixed window size and overlapping spans to capture different levels of context.
+Each chunk was encoded into vectors using Nomic embeddings, a lightweight yet effective embedding model.

+The search infrastructure combined Elasticsearch text and vector capabilities, implementing a hybrid retrieval approach that weighted BM25  and cosine similarity scores to produce a unified relevance ranking.
+For any given query, the system retrieved the top ranked chunks and passed them to the Gemini API for response generation.

+This straightforward setup enabled verification of publicly reported information.
+The system identified several associations that didn't appear in mainstream news coverage.
+However, the retrieval system also had limitations it missed certain details that were later highlighted in journalistic reports.
+This baseline serves as a starting point for the community.
+More sophisticated approaches using better chunking strategies, advanced embedding models, or refined retrieval methods could likely retrival quaility and faithfulness

-## 🧰 Projects
+## Projects

-### 🔍 Search & Analysis
+### Search & Analysis

 #### [Epstein Document Explorer](https://github.com/maxandrews/Epstein-doc-explorer)
 - **Purpose**: Browse and search document collection